Flexible Low-Rank Statistical Modeling with Side Information: Discussion

 We presented a framework for scalable convex optimization on matrix completion problems incorporating side information.
 The information can be diverse in its source, as long as it can be represented ultimately as some quadratic penalty which can be applied or inverted with ease.
 We have seen two examples where side information of different kinds is advantageous for predictive performance.

 Although the bottleneck in our algorithm is an SVD of a large matrix, we can attain rapid convergence by exploiting the structure of the SVD target, which is often easy to apply.
-Our method is competitive with state-of-the-art convex optimization algorithms and scales favorably.